DeloitteAU/react-habitat/README.md

 ### When *not* to use it

-Typically if you're using a react router... then this framework isn't really going to bring many benefits to you.
+Typically if you're building a single page application (SPA) with only a `<div id="app">` in the body tag... then this framework isn't really going to bring many benefits to you.
 However, you are definitely invited to use it if you want to.

 ## Features